stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 ## how can I learn more?

-Please refer to this short slide deck on [make money referring #stratapp](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").
+Please refer to this short slide deck on how to [make money referring #stratapp](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").

 ## what assets may I share clients?